justinethier/cyclone/docs/api/cyclone/concurrent.md

 # Concurrency Library

-The `(cyclone concurrency)` library provides functions to make it easier to write concurrent programs.
+The `(cyclone concurrent)` library provides functions to make it easier to write concurrent programs.

 ## Index